Up to 60% off sofas & mattresses — limited‑time deals.

 Cleaning 3.7 Spot-clean-only care holds it back.

-Value 4.1 Good everyday comfort at the listed price.
+Value 4.1 Strong everyday comfort for the price tier.

 Overall 4.1 The most balanced Monroe option we tested.